solid/process/notifications-panel-charter.md

 ### Success Criteria

 In order to advance to technical report, the specification is expected to have two independent implementations of each feature defined in the specification.
-Independent implementations are developed by different parties and cannot share, reuse or derive form another qualifying implementation code which is directly pertinent to the implementation of this specification.
+Independent implementations are developed by different parties and cannot share, reuse, or be derived from code of another qualifying implementation which is directly pertinent to the implementation of this specification.

 ## Deliverables